bill-auger/bridgin-php/README.md

     php skype4pidgin2irc.php

 in pidgin open a chat session with each channel you want to bridge
-you may need to get someone else to chat into the skype group
+you may need to get someone else to chat into a skype group for skype chats you may need to wait until someone else chats
 before it will appear in pidgin - then post the following chat message
 into each of the channels youd like to bridge